Early College Admissions

 - Early College students are responsible for purchasing textbooks and any relevant course-specific fees.

 - Early College students are limited to taking a maximum of 30 credit hours at Regent University.
 Such students are limited to courses listed on the recommended course list.
-Appeals for courses not on the course list or for an increase in the maximum credit hour limit should be directed to the Undergraduate Academic Advising Office.
+Undergraduate Academic Advising Office may approve courses not on the list or an increase in the maximum credit hour.

 - Acceptance as a non-degree student does not guarantee regular acceptance as a degree-seeking student.
 Nor does it guarantee availability of courses.